Flora of the Colorado Plateau and Canyonlands region

-The flora of the Colorado Plateau and Canyonlands region of the Western United States.

-The flora is generally characterized by plant adaptations to the arid conditions of the region, and a wide variation of plant communities from wide variations in elevation and soil types.
+The flora of the Colorado Plateau and Canyonlands region is generally characterized by plant adaptations to the arid conditions of the region, and a wide variation of plant communities from wide variations in elevation and soil types.
 The elevation variation results in temperature variation.
 Differing soil types are largely due to erosion of different sedimentary layers in the canyons, from the layers at lowest point of canyons of the Colorado River network, to the top layers of the plateau.
 Exceptions to flora adapted to aridity occur in lowland riparian areas, at springs, and in hanging gardens.

 Plant communities

 Salt desert shrub community

 The salt desert shrub is a plant community or vegetation type found in the Colorado Plateau and Canyonlands region.
 It is characterized by very alkaline and saline soils and plants that can tolerate these conditions (halophytes).
 Dominant plant species include shadscale (Atriplex confertifolia), greasewood (Sarcobatus vermiculatus), and Mormon tea (Ephedra viridis).